adiracu/dotfiles/README.md

 1. files in `caches` are cached files.
 2. files in `conf` just sit there.
 If a config file doesn't need to go to `~/`, put it there.
 3. files in `bin` are executable shell scripts

+Nota Bene:
+1. Folder `os_specific` contains subfolders with OS specific scripts : The OSs detection are defined in `os_specific/detection` The format is: os_key: cmd_to_run : expected_string_to_contain
+	: The subfolders in os_specific are named according to "os_key"